markmead/hyperui/README.md

 ### eCommerce 🛍️

-These components were originally part of the eCommerce category but have since moved, [find out more](https://www.hyperui.dev/blog/ecommerce-component-changes) in this blog post.
+Components that were originally part of the eCommerce category have been moved into the Application UI and Marketing categories.

 ## Contributing